Skip to content

 Description

-The Dat.GUI is another very useful tool that we can use to learn about Three.js as it allows us to quickly add a very basic user interface which allows us to interact with our 3d scene and the objects within it.
+The dat.GUI is another very useful tool that we can use to learn about Three.js as it allows us to quickly add a very basic user interface to interact with our 3d scene and the objects within it.

 <>

-We should also install the Dat.GUI type definitions.
+We should also install the latest dat.GUI type declarations.

 Warning